aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 #### I wasn't lost at all so you shouldn't be

 Many features seem to be picked-up from existings languages, with simplification and easiness of use in mind.
-I felt quickly at home, and you will see that it matches pretty well the goals of Flutter.
-I hope that you got the philosophy behind this cute language (*it personally reminds me of the simplicity of [Lua](https://www.lua.org/), which I love, but with a lot more functionalities*).
+I quickly felt at home, and you will see that it matches pretty well the goals of Flutter.
+I hope that you got the philosophy behind this cute language (*it personally reminds me of the simplicity of [Lua](https://www.lua.org/), which I love, but with a lot more functionality*).

-Visit the [Dart website](https://www.dartlang.org/guides/language/language-tour) to learn a lot more about it (their is more cool features like `callable class`, `factory constructors`, `class: mixins`) and [DartPad](https://dartpad.dartlang.org/) to experiment it right in the browser.
+Visit the [Dart website](https://www.dartlang.org/guides/language/language-tour) to learn a lot more about it (their are more cool features like `callable class`, `factory constructors`, `class: mixins`) and [DartPad](https://dartpad.dartlang.org/) to experiment with it right in the browser.

 ## The framework : Flutter